Want the perfect workout program?Take Quiz

 The hip flexor muscles are on the front top of your thigh in the pelvic area.
 They function by bringing the knee closer to your chest and work with the hip joints, which are ball and socket joints.
 This movement is called hip flexion, hence the name.
 The hip flexors play a crucial role anytime you sit, squat, run, or ride a bike.

 Up to eleven muscles are involved in hip flexion.
 The primary hip flexors are the iliacus, psoas (iliopsoas), pectineus, rectus femoris, and sartorius.

 In today's society, it is common to live a sedentary life.
-Besides being a leading cause of obesity, the lack of activity also creates tight hips.
+Besides being a leading cause of obesity, the lack of activity also creates tight hips1.
 Above all else, sitting all day causes the hip flexors to shorten and become tight.
 Short and tight muscles do not generate as much strength and power as lengthened muscles.
 When it comes time to walk, run, or squat, they might resist or not work as they should.

 You can also get tight hips from activity.
 We know, we know.
 Sometimes with hip flexors you can’t win.

 Any time you bring your knees toward your torso, your hip flexors are working.
 Activities that require repetition of this motion can result in strain, leading to tightness in the area.
 Running, skating, kicking, and a weight-lifting workout split can all cause tight hips.

 Having poor posture can also lead to tight hips.

 A clean indication that your hip flexors are tight is they feel tense when you try to stretch them or perform an activity.

 There are other less obvious signs too.
 When the hip flexors are tight, they can impact many areas of your body.
 Some of the common symptoms are: